A little bit about my art

 ‘Oh, you’re an artist!
 What are your paintings like?’
 I frequently get asked this question and always struggle to describe my work.
-‘To define is to limit,’ said Oscar Wilde’.
-I have no intention of limiting myself any time soon.
+‘To define is to limit,’ said Oscar Wilde’ - I have no intention of limiting my art any time soon.

 Breathing means working large, even when it feels impractical.